hdmf-dev/hdmf/docs/source/extensions.rst

     ObjectMappers allow you to customize how objects in the spec are mapped to attributes of your NWBContainer in Python.
 This is useful, e.g., in cases where you want ot customize the default mapping.
-For example in TimeSeries the attribute ``unit`` which is defined on the dataset ``data`` (i.e., ``data.unit``) would by default be mapped to the attribute ``data_unit`` on :py:class:`~pynwb.base.TimeSeries`.
-The ObjectMapper :py:class:`~pynwb.io.base.TimeSeriesMap` then changes this mapping to map ``data.unit`` to the attribute ``unit`` on :py:class:`~pynwb.base.TimeSeries` .
+For example in TimeSeries the attribute ``unit`` which is defined on the dataset ``data`` (i.e., ``data.unit``) would by default be mapped to the attribute ``data_unit`` on :py:class:`~hdmf.base.TimeSeries`.
+The ObjectMapper :py:class:`~hdmf.io.base.TimeSeriesMap` then changes this mapping to map ``data.unit`` to the attribute ``unit`` on :py:class:`~hdmf.base.TimeSeries` .
 ObjectMappers also allow you to customize how constructor arguments for your ``NWBContainer`` are constructed.
 E.g., in TimeSeries instead of explicit ``timestamps`` we may only have a ``starting_time`` and ``rate``.
 In the ObjectMapper we could then construct ``timestamps`` from this data on data load to always have ``timestamps`` available for the user.
-    For an overview of the concepts of containers, spec, builders, object mappers in PyNWB see also :ref:`software-architecture`
+    For an overview of the concepts of containers, spec, builders, object mappers in HDMF see also :ref:`software-architecture`